jumpingzone/Just-cook-it/README.md

 # Just-cook-it
-A graduation work from my team.
+A graduation work from my team.And there's the part which I wrote.